ramachandra357/tweetable/readme.txt

 == Changelog ==

+= Version 1.1.0 =
+* Fixed the Change Account link in the plugin settings.
+* Added three filter hooks to the auto-tweet subroutine.

 = Version 1.0.9 =
 Fix for the "You do not have sufficient permissions to access this page" error when trying to run the installer under WordPress 2.8.1.